Mentona Moser: Early life

-After Heinrich's death, in 1887 Fanny bought a large chateau near Au and entertained lavishly, putting the care of her children in the hands of a nursemaid.
+After Heinrich's death in 1887, Fanny bought a large chateau near Au and entertained lavishly, putting the care of her children in the hands of a nursemaid.
 The mother-daughter relationship was strained, as Moser felt that her mother had a negative attitude towards her and preferred her older sister Fanny.
 She lived in an imaginary world in which her father became the object of near hero-worship.
 As was typical for people in her class, she was taught both French and English by governesses.
 During 1888 and 1889 the family traveled through various spa towns like Badenweiler, Karlsruhe, Vienna and Wiesbaden, while the castle was being renovated and her mother was being treated by Freud.
 They also wintered at places like Abbazia on the coasts of the Adriatic Sea, but Moser found the frivolous lifestyle tedious and became convinced her mother's problems were caused by her lack of social service.

-In 1891, Moser began the study of zoology at the University of Zürich, but a dispute with her mother after a trip to Algiers, led Fanny to send Moser to a boarding school in Wimbledon, London.
+In 1891, Moser began the study of zoology at the University of Zürich, but a dispute with her mother after a trip to Algiers led Fanny to send Moser to a boarding school in Wimbledon, London.
 Moser relished the freedom and continued her zoology studies, but also began courses in botany and English literature.
-Struck by the conditions of the poor living in Southwark, she became involved in the settlement movement and learned of a two-year course being offered to teach social work at the Women's Colleges of the University of Cambridge.
+Struck by the conditions of the poor in Southwark, she became involved in the settlement movement and learned of a two-year course being offered to teach social work at the Women's Colleges of the University of Cambridge.
 She enrolled in 1899 and completed the course while working in a settlement house, also spending time in workhouses and lecturing as an assistant in evening courses offered to the residents.
-In 1901, she returned briefly to Switzerland and during one trip to Rome with her mother met Eleonora Duse and her partner, Gabriele D'Annunzio.
+In 1901, she returned briefly to Switzerland.
+During one trip to Rome with her mother, she met Eleonora Duse and her partner, Gabriele D'Annunzio.
 Returning to London, she went to work in a cottage hospital acting as nurse, but found the work overtaxing.
 By 1903, she decided to return to Switzerland.